JeTondsLeGazon/Obsidian/Linux/Permissions.md

 `chmod 741` to give: all to owner, read only to group and execute only to all other users `chmod +s /bin/bash` to give **owner's** permission instead of user's (in this case, any user executing `bash -p` would have root privileges as `/bin/bash` has been (usually) created by root)

+##### Set UID/GIT + sticky bit
+File/directory has yet another permission which can be either ., S or s

+`chmod 4xxx myfile` to give file setUID bit: execute file as OWNER and not USER `chmod 2xxx myfile` for same but with group
+Finally, sticky bit can be used to remove deleltion permission on a directory
 ## Users

 Can edit /etc/passwd with plaintext hashed password to add another user with root privileges: